Alice - The One-Eyed Wonder

 Gloses crowed when they met her, “the One-Eyed Wonder”.She was four months old and insistent on batting Victoria’s, her human mother, earrings.
 She chomped on Nina’s, her human sister, hair and she attacked Timothy’s frayed shoelaces claiming him as her brother, whom she could always torment.
 She endured the long, nauseating ride in a yet smaller box-like cage, when she felt this cage lift up and out, rocking side to side.
 This rocking , swaying movement pulled on her psyche for a dream second and the colder air entered her cramped container, her eye attempting to adjust to the fading daylight, awakened her.
 Her airlift ended; the air was warmer.
 She was on solid ground again.
 Her barred door opened slowly and her adventurous ancestors’ DNA created static for her to leave her tiny quarters and venture out.
 Her ever-vigilant eye peered at her new surroundings, her nose, shell-shocked from all the familiar and foreign odors.
 She was home.

-Read more articles by Victoria Glose or search for articles on the same topic or others.
+Read more articles by Victoria Glose or search for other articles by topic below.